techie-joe/sites/README.md

 # Techie Joe's sites
 A built-in site generator on GitHub.
-Use it to build websites in minutes.
+Helps you build websites in minutes.

 ---